jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Learn by doing.** Not reading/watching/listening.
 Don’t over study and under execute.
 You don't learn cooking by reading cooking books.

 - **Try it out before you go all in.** The only sure way to know that you are going to like or not like something is to try it out.
 Don't go all in from the very start.
 For new things, buy a 1 month subscriptions instead of locking in 36 months from day 1.
+Examples — Webflow, Squarespace, HabitTracker

 - **Think long-term.** In a world focused on being short term being long term is a competitive advantage.
 Remember, most benefits of compounding come in the later stages.